oegedijk/explainerdashboard/docs/source/hub.rst

     db2.to_yaml("dashboards/dashboard2.yaml", dump_explainer=True)
     ExplainerHub([db1], add_dashboard_route=True).run()

-If you then navigate to ``http://localhost:8050/add_dashboard/dashboards/dashboard2.yaml`` then this dashboard will be added to the hub.
+If you then navigate to e.g. ``http://localhost:8050/add_dashboard/dashboards/dashboard2.yaml`` then this dashboard will be added to the hub.
 By default you can specify any ``.yaml`` file in any sub directory in which the hub is running.